Get ready for MAN CAMP

 This should give you just about everything you need to know for MAN CAMP.

 Have a question beyond what’s covered here?
-Talk to your Trip Captain.
+Talk to your Trip Captain (if you don’t know who that is yet, he will reach out to you about a month before camp.

 THE BASICS

-• You’re traveling with your unit to a place near Cincinnati, Ohio.
-Get details from your Trip Captain.
+• You’re traveling with your unit to 420 Neville Penn Schoolhouse Road, Felicity Ohio.

 • The nearest airport is the Cincinnati/Northern Kentucky International Airport (CVG), approximately 45 minutes away.